brandevnull/Tintzilla/README.md

 # What it is?

-A simple iOS app that helps you keep track of all the custom paint colors you get from the store.
+Tintzilla is a simple iOS app that helps you keep track of all the custom paint colors you get from the store.

 # Privacy

-PaintKeeper does collect any user data and never uploads anything in any way.
+Tintzilla does collect any user data and never uploads anything in any way.